Why Visier

 HR Future-Proofing vs. Firefighting: 5 Strategic Workforce Planning Tips

-HR leaders are often perceived by line managers and senior executives to deliver the most value when they are firefighting (a.k.a. dowsing “talent fires”).
+Line managers and senior executives often perceive HR leaders as delivering the most value when they are firefighting (a.k.a. dowsing “talent fires”).

-Quick HR fixes, like filling a vacancy with a pricey new hire or instantly meeting demands for pay raises, may lead to near-term wins.
-But costly ad hoc solutions can have a negative long-term impact if they are applied to roles that end up being less valuable to the business.
+Quick HR fixes, like filling a vacancy with a pricey new hire or instantly meeting demands for pay raises may lead to near-term wins.
+However, costly ad hoc solutions can have a negative long-term impact if they are applied to roles that end up being less valuable to the business.

 Consider that amid the recent generative AI boom, 61% of employees expressed concern that the skills they currently have could be replaced by AI in the future.
 Organizations and roles are changing so rapidly that skills requirements are continually in flux.

 Today’s pressing talent storm may subside tomorrow.
-Conversely, a “nice-to-have” skillset now may become a business-critical talent requirement a year in the future.
-But with strategic workforce planning, it is possible to plan ahead — and not just react — in this rapidly changing business environment.
+Conversely, a “nice-to-have” skillset now may become a business-critical talent requirement a year from now.
+But with strategic workforce planning, it's possible to plan ahead—rather than simply react—in this rapidly changing business environment.

 Download this free guide to learn the 10 HR metrics every company should track—plus 5 bonus metrics.